-- Staffing plan requires input from a crosssection of facility personnel and other stakeholders including the agency PREA Coordinator - The facility PREA Compliance Manager should be centrally involved. - If managed well, the broader the participation the better. - Depending on the size and complexity, a staffing plan committee, with broad experience and roles in the facility, is effective.
+- Staffing plan requires input from a crosssection of facility personnel and other stakeholders including the agency PREA Coordinator - The facility PREA Compliance Manager should be centrally involved. - If managed well, the broader the participation the better.

 Cross-Section Staffing Team